 Director of Bands

-Ken Ringel is currently in his 10th year as Director of Bands at McKinney High School.
+Ken Ringel is currently in his 12th year as Director of Bands at McKinney High School.
 Prior to his appointment at McKinney High, he served as the Director of Bands at Frisco High school, Gainesville High School, as well as Clark High School in the Plano Independent School District.
-He has also held assistant band director positions at Clark High School and Jasper High School in Plano, as well as Midlothian High School.
+He has also held assistant director positions at Clark High School and Jasper High School in Plano, as well as Midlothian High School.

 Mr. Ringel holds the Bachelor of Music Degree from Florida State University and a Master of Music Degree from Southern Methodist University.
 He earned his teaching credentials from Texas A&M Commerce.
 He is a member of the Texas Music Educators Association and the Texas Bandmasters Association.